Crags Computing Curriculum

 Information technology is about the use of computers for functional purposes, such as collecting and presenting information, or using search technology.
 Digital literacy is about the safe and responsible use of technology, including recognising its advantages for collaboration or communication.
 Finally, computer science will introduce children of all ages to understanding how computers and networks work.
 It will also give all children the opportunity to learn basic computer programming, from simple floor robots in Years 1 and 2, right up to creating on-screen computer games and programmes by Year 6.

-We also include the regular teaching of e-safety to ensure that children feel confident when using computers and the Internet, and know what to do if they come across something either inappropriate or uncomfortable.
+We also include the regular teaching of online safety to ensure that children feel confident when using computers and the Internet, and know what to do if they come across something either inappropriate or uncomfortable.

 The national curriculum for computing aims to ensure that all pupils: